wp-plugins/ewww-image-optimizer/readme.txt

 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** Because it runs on your own server, you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 Png files do take a little longer than jpegs, as the plugin is currently configured to perform 16 optimization trials before selecting the best algorithm.
 1. **Root access not needed** Because the paths are configurable via the settings page, and the programs we use have minimal dependencies, you can compile the utilities (if they aren't already installed) and tell the plugin where they are located.

+= NextGEN Integration =

+Features re-optimization capability, and bulk optimizing.
+The NextGEN Bulk Optimize function is located under the Wordpress Tools menu, and should optimize all images in all galleries.
+If anyone has a better idea for where the tool should go, feel free to post in the support area, or on the plugin homepage.
+Alternatively, if you can figure out a way to hook into the existing NextGEN menu, that would be ideal.
+I just can't seem to find a way to do that.

 == Installation ==